kajitetsuya/kajitetsuya.github.io/index.md

 <img src="chicago-booth-tetsuya-kaji.jpg" width="250" />

-I am Assistant Professor of Econometrics and Statistics at the University of Chicago Booth School of Business.
+I am Associate Professor of Econometrics and Statistics at the University of Chicago Booth School of Business.
 I work at the intersections of economics, statistics, and machine learning.

 [**CV**](https://kajitetsuya.github.io/cv.pdf)